C16735211/OOP-Assignment/README.md

 **Radar class**

 The radar class is positioned to the bottom left corner it works with the orbiter class.
+The orbiter is displayed like a portal to activate cortana.